pypa/packaging.python.org/source/basics.rst

 ..
 Editing notes:

-   This document targets at an intermediate audience, lower-mid-level to early-advanced Python developers.
-It's expected that most developers finding this document will have already encountered several packaging technologies, through package managers, app stores, pip, and so forth.
-They may have even shipped a few packages of their own.
-They are smart enough to have built something to ship, and experienced (or frustrated) enough to know to search for prior art.
+   This document targets at a novice audience especially scientists who may not have a computer development background.
+It's expected that most developers finding this document will have experience installing applications and apps, but may not have installed a Python package before or be familiar with the command line.

+   For specific how-to information refer to the documentation of the desired package for installation.